dis012/AMS_Challenge/README.md

 Example available at Data/AMS_Images/ThoraxCBCT_OncoRegRelease_06_12_23/Release_06_12_23/ConfigDisplacementFieldUNet.json Make sure to include yours in the same path

+**If you want to use ConvexAdam for AMS dataset registration use provided configuration files**

 ### **4 Example workflow**
-1. Run convex optimization (UNet)
+1. Run convex optimization (UNet) -> **Time needed to complete ~1h**
     ```bash
     convex_run_Unet
     Enter GPU ID: 0
     ```
     Scores will be saved in Results/UNet/optimized_params.pt
-    Function will also return index of best configuration make sure to use it in next step (convex_s)
+    Function will also return and display index of best configuration make sure to use it in next step (Input the index when convex_s parameter will be requested)

-2. Run Adam Optimization (UNet)
+2. Run Adam Optimization (UNet) -> **Time needed to complete ~70h**
     ```bash
     adam_run_Unet
     Enter GPU ID: 0